 Income figures are intended as a guide only.

-You’ll typically work a 9am to 5pm, Monday to Friday week.
+You'll typically work Monday to Friday 9am to 5pm.
 Flexi-time arrangements will sometimes be available and you may need to work occasional evenings and weekends to attend meetings and promotional events.

 You can work part-time or on a consultancy basis.
-Career breaks are also possible, but if you take these you would ideally keep up to date with changes in legislation and initiatives.
+Career breaks are also possible, but if you take time off you would ideally keep up to date with changes in legislation and initiatives.